 You'd never set out on a cross-country road trip without consulting a map.
-And, likewise, you can't expect to reach your financial goals without developing a plan for spending and saving.
+Likewise, you can't expect to reach your financial goals without developing a plan for spending and saving.

-Indeed, budgets play a pivotal role in helping consumers pay off debt, feather their nest egg and make the most of their hard-earned dollars.
+Budgets play a critical role in helping consumers pay off debt, build their nest egg and make the most of their hard-earned dollars.

 Yet, despite their best intentions, many Americans lack the money-management skills necessary to get their bank accounts under control.
 Why?
 Often, it's because they don't know where they stand, says Jim Tehan, a spokesman for Myvesta Foundation, a self-help consumer education website.